 MU 660 Graduate Project I

-A graduate project for the students whose emphasis is in Music Business, Composition and Media Production id designed with the assistance of the advisor.
-The graduates are required courses.
+A graduate project for the students whose emphasis is in Music Business, Composition and Media Production is designed with the assistance of the advisor.
+The graduates are required to take courses.

 MU 661 Graduate Project II